Update 01/01/2023: We have updated this tutorial to reflect the changes done in Nitrux 2.6.0, including the discontinuation of the Minimal ISO.

 sudo mv fix_tmp.sh /etc/profile.d/

-And so, we’re using Gnome.
+Et voila!, we’re logged into GNOME.
 If you’d like to install other desktop environments or window managers, we’ll list some of the meta-packages available in Debian.

 • 🔰 Information: If you’re using another Linux distribution for your container, please refer to each distribution package search method to find the appropriate name of the meta-packages.

-• 🔰 Information: We used Debian 11 for this tutorial; if you want to use a newer version of Gnome (or other desktop environments or window managers), create a container with distributions such as Debian unstable, the latest Fedora, Arch Linux, Gentoo, etc.
+• 🔰 Information: We used Debian 12 for this tutorial; if you want to use a newer version of GNOME (or other desktop environments or window managers), create a container with distributions such as Debian unstable, Fedora Rawhide, Arch Linux, Gentoo, NixOS, Alpine Linux, etc.

 ### XFCE